the-events-calendar/the-events-calendar/readme.txt

 = [4.6.14] TBD =

+* Fix - Update the Front Page logic to store the value on the DB instead of "mocking" the view via JS [100832]
 * Fix - Prevent warnings on retrival of posts if "Include events in main blog loop" is checked (thanks to Colin Carmichael for report this problem) [97667]
 * Fix - Make the `tribe-ea-record` custom post type (used to store Event Aggregator record information) private [99106]
 * Fix - Expand the size of the TimeZone input on the admin to allow better visibility for long names [100363]